The Hubble Constant from Blue Type Ia Supernovae: CSP sample, testing color dependence

 and

 with $\sigma_{X}^2$, as defined in Eq.
-10 and 11 in \citet{2021AA...647A..72K}, which includes an additional term for the intrinsic scatter, $\sigma_{int,X}^2$.
-The total number of model parameters to be fit reduces to five ($P^0, P^1, R, \sigma_{int}$ and $H_0$).
+10 and 11 in \citet{2021AA...647A..72K}, which includes an additional term for the intrinsic scatter, $\sigma_{{\rm int},X}^2$.
+The total number of model parameters to be fit reduces to five ($P^0, P^1, R, \sigma_{\rm int}$ and $H_0$).
 We find that there is no significant difference in any of the fitted parameters of each color bin from either the complex model as employed in \citet{2024ApJ...970...72U} or the simpler standardization similar to what is employed in \citet{2021AA...647A..72K}.
-A comparison of the results of $H_0$ and $R$ of the two models are shown in Appendix~\ref{Apsec:csp} Figure~\ref{fig:appcolbinsUDDM24}, while the \csu\ model for four color bins is shown in Figure~\ref{fig:appcolbinsUDD}.
+A comparison of the results of $H_0$ and $R$ of the two models is shown in Figure~\ref{fig:appcolbinsUDDM24}, while the \csu\ model for four color bins is shown in Figure~\ref{fig:appcolbinsUDD}.
+Results of $H_0$ and $R$ for an alternative binning with blue and red color cuts obtained using a mean peak color difference between the color distributions of the HF samples (Figure~\ref{fig:distribution}) of 0.04 (see Sect.~\ref{sec:bluetoredhubble}), resulting in $c<-0.06$ (blue bin) and $c>0.1$ (red bin) with green in between (Figure~\ref{fig:appcolbinsUDDM22alt}).